ben3636/splunk-shodan/README.md

 See above for an example dataset in the sample dashboard.
 The source code for this dashboard is provided in this repository if you need something to get you started :)

 > NOTE: If you are using `spath` to parse out large results you may need to create a local limits.conf file and specify a higher `extraction_cutoff` value to prevent clipping of data.
+> This is usually performed by creating the file `/opt/splunk/etc/system/local/limits.conf` (be sure to run `chown splunk:splunk limits.conf`) and adding the content below:

+ [spath]

+ extraction_cutoff = 5000000

+ extract_all = true

-This process is described here: https://docs.splunk.com/Documentation/Splunk/9.4.2/SearchReference/Spath
+> Save that file, restart Splunk and you should be golden.
+This process is also described here: https://docs.splunk.com/Documentation/Splunk/9.4.2/SearchReference/Spath

 ## Radical Tips for Attack Surface Management